-If you are in the market looking for a new computer monitor, there are high chances you may have across the terms IPS (in-plane switching) and AH-IPS (Advanced High-Performance IPS).
-However, you may be asking yourself questions such as “What are IPS and AH-IPS monitors?” and “How can I know which one is right one for me?”
+If you are in the market looking for a new computer monitor, you may have across the terms IPS (in-plane switching) and AH-IPS (Advanced High-Performance IPS).

 But does it matter what panel technology a monitor has?
 Yes, it does.

-A monitor’s panel tech ology is a key element since it highly affects what it can do and the uses it is best suited for.
+A monitor’s panel technology is a key element since it highly affects what it can do and the uses it is best suited for.
 Moreover each monitor panel has its fair share of pros and cons.

 However, choosing the right type of monitor to purchase largely depends on personal needs and preferences as well as your intended use.
 After all avid gamers, programmers, graphic designers, office workers and writers all have different needs.
 This is the reason why each type of display is designed for a different usage scenario.

 So between AH IPS and IPS, which panel is the best for you?